WHO head defends handling of coronavirus pandemic against Trump criticism

 GENEVA (Reuters) - The head of the World Health Organization gave a strident defence of his agency’s handling of the coronavirus pandemic on Wednesday, in response to U.S. President Donald Trump’s criticism and suggestion that Washington could review its funding for the agency.

-WHO Director General Tedros Adhanom Ghebreyesus repeatedly called for unity and a halt to “politicization” of the global health crisis.
+WHO Director General Tedros Adhanom Ghebreyesus called for unity and a halt to “politicization” of the global health crisis, specifically urging China and the United States to show “honest leadership”.

-He said that he expected U.S. funding to continue with traditional bipartisan support.
+Tedros said that he expected U.S. funding to continue with traditional bipartisan support.

-The United States provided more than $400 million to the Geneva-based agency in 2019, according to U.S. figures.
+U.S. contributions to the WHO in 2019 exceeded $400 million, almost double the second largest country donor, according to U.S. figures.
 The WHO website shows the United States as its top donor, contributing nearly 15% of the budget.

 “We have kept the world informed about the latest data, information and evidence,” Tedros said, noting that Thursday would mark 100 days since China first notified the organization of cases of “pneumonia with unknown cause” on December 31.